mbastl/bastl-laser-tool/README.md

 Inkscape extension to generate laser cutter g-code comptible with 3D printer firmwares.
 In the first place oriented to Repetier firmware.

+**Compatibility note:** This tool is compatible with Inkscape version 0.95.
+It cannot be used with Inkscape version 1.0 and newer.

 It is based on [**JFU Laser tool**](http://www.fucik.name/hw/laser/jfu_laser.php) and [**J Tech Photonics Laser Tool**](https://jtechphotonics.com/?page_id=2012).

 Features: